gvwilson/sensibleadventures/cloudherd/new.md

 had---

 "I'm surprised to hear you say all this," Indy interrupted.
-"I thought if anyone would invoke travelers' law, it would be you."
+"I thought if anyone would invoke travellers'' law, it would be you."

 "Well, of course we have to look after them while they're here," the old man blustered.
 "But this is different.
 When the king's men come